 - You can enjoy a variety of surroundings as you walk in different places and different seasons

-The American Heart Association states that walking can reduce the risk of breast cancer, colon cancer, heart disease, type 2 diabetes and osteoporosis.
+The American Heart Association states that walking can reduce the risk of breast cancer, colon cancer, heart disease, type 2 diabetes, and osteoporosis.
 It can also alleviate high blood pressure and improve blood sugar levels.
 Taking a brisk walk every day can contribute to your overall fitness by burning calories, improving muscle strength and tone and working your cardiovascular system.
-Wellness can be positively effected, since walking releases endorphins that improve your mood and helps increase concentration levels.
+Wellness can be positively affected, since walking releases endorphins that improve your mood and helps increase concentration levels.
 Because of its low impact, walking is one of the safest forms of physical activity, according to the American Association of Retired Persons, and it may also contribute to helping reduce abdominal fat.

 University College London performed a meta-analysis of research published between 1970 and 2007 in peer-reviewed English-language journals.
 After sifting through 4,295 articles, they identified 18 studies that concluded: